 Depending on your level of fitness you can opt for the shorter Pinnacles hike at 4.4km, or the Old Granite Quarry walk which is 5.6km.

 In total you will ascend a max altitude of 105m, not very high considering you get views across the Island but not the least impressive!

-If you want to get a bit more intimate with the ocean and see the land from afar then this boat tour of Cape Woolamai might be the perfect option for you.
+If you want to get a bit more intimate with the ocean and see the land from afar then there are boat tours of Cape Woolamai that might be the perfect option for you.

 Location: Cape Woolamai Surf life saving club